Achieve Better Results By Knowing Exactly How Your Camera Works

 No Glow

 No Glow trail cameras are ideal for security applications and instances where spooking animals is a concern.
-They are especially usefull in tight quarters.
+They are especially useful in tight quarters.
 I always use no glow cameras when patterning specific animals.
-As I identify their travel patterns from food sources to bedding areas, I can place cameras in close proximety without disrupting their behavior.
-In security setings, they can be mounted close enough to record useable video without being discovered.
+As I identify their travel patterns from food sources to bedding areas, I can place cameras in close proximity without disrupting their behavior.
+In security settings, they can be mounted close enough to record useable video without being discovered.

 White LED